Ph.D. Agricultural Economics

 - Three letters of recommendation, submitted online with your application.

 - Official transcripts and records, sent to the Office of Admissions.

 Official TOEFL scores are required for international applicants.
 Official scores must be sent by ETS directly to Texas A&M University using the school code: 6003.
 Visit the Graduate and Professional School website for a list of requirements, exemptions and other useful information regarding the TOEFL/IELTS Exams.

-You will receive an admissions decision either in a letter from the Texas A&M University Office of Admissions or from the department.
+You will receive an official admissions decision in a letter from the Texas A&M University Office of Admissions.
+The Department will send a courtesy Welcome Letter.

 Scholarships and Financial Aid

 By submitting an application, all students are considered for departmental funding opportunities.
 To be considered for additional funding opportunities outside of the department, students are encouraged to submit the financial aid application and a scholarship application, along with their graduate school application.
 This ensures students are reviewed for all the types of financial aid that you are eligible for.
 Remember: each student’s financial aid eligibility may vary.
 The types of financial aid students are offered is based on the data provided on their financial aid and/or scholarship application.
 The Master of Agribusiness program does a competitive scholarship review of all admission applications and funding offers are made, based on eligibility and available funds each year.
 If a student is an international or out-of-state resident and receives a competitive scholarship of at least $1,000, they may qualify for a non-resident tuition waiver.

 Students planning on entering the doctoral in the Department of Agricultural Economics should prepare themselves by completing the following study in math, microeconomics, macroeconomics and econometrics.

 Incoming Ph.D. students are encouraged to participate in online, non-credit courses during the summer prior to beginning their program.
 These include Math Boot Camp, Online Math Camp and Math Training.